Skip to main content

 File FormatsAll supported typesPDF, DOC, XLS, ZIP, etc.

-Upload files first using the File Repository, then create posts with those file references.
+Upload files first using the File Handling Guide, then create posts with those file references.

 1